mikemimik/alludeable/README.md

 ## Prerequesites
 ### Continuous Integration Tool
 It is necessary to have a continuous integration tool setup for the repository that will utilise Alludeable.
+For this first go-of-it, I choose to work with Travis CI as the build CI.

 #### TravisCI
 - Sign into TravisCI